deathlabs/hades/README.md

 </table>

 ## Introduction
-HADES is a a cyber adversary emulation app built to promote decentralized cyber defense training.
-It's for when cyber defenders need a red team to practice against, but the time, money, or people they have available doesn't support their training needs.
+HADES is a cyber adversary emulation app.
+It's for when cyber defenders need a red team to practice against, but they can't afford to coordinate or host one.

-Have you ever been told you have to wait for annual training exercise to test your mettle against a realistic threat?
+Have you ever been told you have to wait for an annual training exercise to test your mettle against a realistic threat?
 What about funding?
 Do you need a dirt cheap option for developing your blue team skills where your tools are?
 Then, HADES is for you!

 HADES was built by a cyber defender who was tired of being a "blue team bench warmer" and eager to defend the network.